Home

 Manhattan Recipe

 Often times we don't really know where a recipe originated.
-Not so with this Manhattan Recipe from a restaurant.
+Not so with this cocktail recipe from a restaurant.

 The year was 1874.
 A man by the name of Samuel Tilden had just been elected Governor of New York State and a friend of his named Jenny Jerome organized a celebration for him at the Manhattan Club (NYC).